 - Confluence zones are actually the best decision spots available because it increases the probability of a trade setup succeeding.
-This happens because more support or resistance is available in that decision area, which makes the decision spot more valuable compared to decision spots with no confluence (see example of confluence in screenshot above).
+This happens because more support or resistance is available in that decision area, which makes the decision spot more valuable compared to decision spots with no confluence (see an example of confluence in the screenshot above).

 - Wide open space is the potential movement price can make after reaching the confluence zone upon a break or bounce before hitting another decision spot.
 The more space the better as it allows the trader to have more options regarding exits.

 Other sweet spots can be identified by using the concepts of impulse and correction.
 Price is always in either of the two and it depends on the strategy for which one is better for you.